OSEA Collective Bargaining Agreement

 “Job Title” means a specific job identified by a title and job description.

 “Classification Group” means a listing of job title(s) that are functionally related to one another in such a way that duties, responsibilities and qualifications within the classification group permit incumbents to transfer skills and experiences from one job within the classification group to another.
 The listing of jobs within the classification group are in rank order, with the most difficult and/or demanding jobs listed at the top.
 Thus, the skills and experiences involved in performing higher ranked job functions, in general, are presumed to be transferable to jobs ranked below them.
 Incumbents of lower ranked jobs are not presumed to have the skills and/or experiences necessary to perform higher ranked jobs within the classification group.
+(Note: A classification group may consist of a single job classification.)

 “Rank” corresponds to positions which require the same knowledge, abilities and skills.